Fair catch

-American football
+Variations

 NFL and NFHS rules

 The receiving team on a kickoff or punt is always entitled to an unobstructed attempt to catch the ball in its initial flight, before it is touched by a player or it hits the ground.
 However, unless a fair catch is called, the player catching the ball may legally be hit or tackled once he catches the ball, and is thus prone to injury and fumbling the ball, particularly if he has not had a chance to protect his body or the ball.

 A member of the team attempting to catch a punt or kickoff may signal for a fair catch.
 To request a fair catch, the receiver must raise one arm fully above their head and wave it from side to side while the ball is in flight.
 Once the signal is given, the kicking team may not interfere with the receiver's attempt to catch the ball.
-If the ball is caught, the ball is dead and, barring any penalties, the receiving team begins their drive from that spot, or they may attempt a fair catch kick from that spot.
+A player who performs a successful fair catch cannot be tackled or hit: once caught, the ball is dead and, barring any penalties, the receiving team begins their drive from spot of the catch.
+They also have the option of trying a fair catch kick from that spot, though there have only been six fair catch kick attempts in the 21st century NFL and only one of those was successful.
 If the ball is not caught, then the fair catch is void and all other rules on kicked balls apply.